 Student Internship Program

-The Capitol Press Club of Florida is a diverse group of journalists who cover the seat of state government in Tallahassee.
-Each year, the press club produces and stars in the Capitol Press Club Skits, which pokes fun at politicians to raise money for the Barbara L. Frye Scholarship Fund.
-The comedy variety show features skits, videos and parody songs created and performed by Tallahassee journalists.
-The Capitol Press Club is looking to hire student interns to assist our adult amateur actors with the 2017 production.
-This director is Terrence Pride.
+The Florida Capitol Press Corps is a diverse group of journalists who cover the seat of state government in Tallahassee.
+Each year, the Press Corps produces and stars in the Capitol Press Skits, which pokes fun at politicians to raise money for the Barbara L. Frye Scholarship Fund.
+Press Skits is a comedy variety show consisting of skits, videos and parody songs created and performed by these journalists.
+The Press Corps is looking to hire student interns to assist our adult amateur actors with this year’s production.
+This year’s skits director is Terrence Pride.